 Constructed with 100 percent maple wood, Minority brings you a rock-solid longboard.
 Using 8ply cold-pressed, hard rock maple, the manufacturer has ensured its durability.

-To keep it comfortable, the desk is 10 inches in width deck along with a 37-inch wheelbase.
+To keep it comfortable, the deck is 10 inches in width with a 37-inch wheelbase.
 The combination ensures you have a smooth and stable ride.
 In addition, with adjustable trucks, it features excellent maneuverability.

 - 40 inches x 10 inches

 - 37-inch wheelbase

 Our Recommendation: The model is constructed with a Drop Down deck making it suitable for commuting and cruising.

 - Elegant design